 Ratio of DHEA to cortisol is calculated to provide insight into anabolic/catabolic balance.

-Add ons that are available with this test.
+Add ons that are available with the adrenal stress test.

 Cortisol Awakening Response (CAR) measures the immediate rise in cortisol that happens upon awakening and is distinct from the diurnal rhythm.
 CAR reflects a person’s ability to cope with anticipated challenges and their perception of control around chronic stress.
 This provides insight into the resiliency of the stress response and the HPA axis.